-CENTRAL AFRICAN REPUBLIC 2020
+CENTRAL AFRICAN REPUBLIC 2021

 Right to truth, justice and reparation

-Right to health
+Right to food and right to health

 According to the UN Food and Agriculture Organization, the number of people in the country facing acute food insecurity increased from 1.9 million to 2.29 million during the first half of the year, exacerbated by the deterioration in security.
 According to UNICEF, in July at least 80,000 children under five were at risk of acute malnutrition, an increase of 29% from previous projections for 2021, and nationwide 40% of children under five were already chronically malnourished.

 According to the WHO and several NGOs, health centres, especially outside the capital, lacked qualified medical personnel as well as essential medicines and equipment.
 Several health centres were looted of drugs and other goods during the offensive in January, aggravating an already dire situation.
 According to the WHO, despite a decline in measles infections in 2021, the unavailability of vaccines in certain areas was hindering the fight against the disease.

 As of 31 December, a total of 514,271 vaccine doses against Covid-19 had been administered and 346,000 people were fully vaccinated (of an estimated population of 5 million).
 Priority for vaccination was given to health personnel and vulnerable people.
 Vaccination was extended to the administrative centres of prefectures from August.